Canva Review: Everything You Need to Know Before Signing Up

 What Is Canva?

 Canva is a web-based graphic design platform that lets you create social media graphics, presentations, posters, videos, and other visual content without needing design experience.
-It launched in 2013 and has grown into a comprehensive tool that now includes AI features, video editing, website building, and team collaboration tools.
+It launched recent years and has grown into a comprehensive tool that now includes AI features, video editing, website building, and team collaboration tools.

 The core appeal is simple: you get a drag-and-drop editor with thousands of templates, millions of stock photos and graphics, and an interface that anyone can figure out in about 10 minutes.
 Unlike Adobe Photoshop or Illustrator, there's virtually no learning curve.